Spearin/fccw-docs/docs/userguides/making-mods/replacing-national-art-assets.md

 A badge must be 100 pixels wide by 100 pixels tall minimum with 300 x 300 pixels being a good resolution for most images.
 If made larger, the 1 to 1 aspect ratio must be followed, or the in-game image will be distorted.

+!!! note
-**NOTE:** Any image with a 1 to 1 aspect ratio will work and get scaled in the game’s UI.
+    Any image with a 1 to 1 aspect ratio will work and get scaled in the game’s UI.
 If the image is not in a 1 to 1 aspect ratio format, the image will appear distorted in the game.
 If you have 4k or larger screens, you may wish to make your art larger to maintain better detail when zoomed in.

+!!! note
-**NOTE:** The larger the file size, the more memory the game will use or need.
+    The larger the file size, the more memory the game will use or need.

 It must be saved as a “PNG” type file.